 Here are a few other suggestions to help you weather economic storms.

 Emergency Fund.
 Financial experts believe that you should have money in an emergency fund.
-How big that fund is will depend on several factors such as your lifestyle, the amount of your monthly expenses, whether you have dependents, and the amount of your monthly income.
+How big that fund is will depend on several factors such as your lifestyle, the number of your monthly expenses, whether you have dependents and the amount of your monthly income.
 The general rule is that an emergency fund should cover three months of expenses.